 Knowing the Right Questions to Ask

-If an internal project manager has been involved with CRM projects before, then he or she will intuitively know a lot of the right questions to ask.
+If an internal project manager has been involved with CRM projects, they will intuitively know many of the right questions to ask.

 Knowing the out-of-the-box capabilities of CRM systems, how other CRM systems at other organizations were configured or customized to address specific business requirements, and knowing what third-party CRM applications are available can all factor into the quality of the interview process.